Semnan, Iran: Short stories

+Media

 Television

 The city of Semnan receives all the nationwide stations broadcast by IRIB.
 In addition to the nationwide channels, Semnan is the broadcasting location of Semnan TV, the provincial television station.
 Semnan TV has made several great achievements in the film and documentary fields.
 One notable documentary is that of the life of Ali Akbar Moallem Damghani, an Islamic scholar and mystic.
 Because of the wide variety of dialects spoken throughout the Semnan Province, all of Semnan TV's main broadcasting is in the Persian language in order to avoid the unfair advancement of the city's own dialect.
 This policy has angered a significant portion of the population which remains deeply concerned with regards to the deteriorating state of the Semnani language altogether.

 Radio

 Similar to television, the city of Semnan receives all the national radio frequencies broadcast by IRIB.
 Due to Semnan's status as the provincial capital, Radio Semnan is based in the city and broadcasts for the entire Semnan Province.
 Radio Semnan first began to operate in 1976 with the utilization of 10 kilowatts.
 A few years after the Islamic Revolution, Radio Semnan underwent a major expansion in the year 1981.
 This provided a variety of broadcasting, i.e. religious, political, recent events, cultural, etc., as well as increasing the broadcasting duration up to fifteen hours per day.
 Today, Radio Semnan is an important media asset for the entire Semnan Province, and serves as a major source of reliable information and discussions from a wide variety of topics.
 According to the representative of Radio Semnan, Abdulreza Dehrouye, "the variety of regional dialects, the strategic geographical location, the good climate, the contributions of the educated elite, the centers of industry and mineral extraction, the various university complexes, the massive labor force, and the highly literate and educated municipal population are all contributing factors into establishing the framework of the great and spiritual network Radio Semnan offers today."
 Furthermore, Radio Semnan is unique in offering broadcast time in which residents may call in and engage in direct dialogue with city representatives and officials.
 This provides the people as well as city officials the opportunity to address general public concerns and discuss future plans.